nus-cs1010/2324-s1/docs/as07-fill-maze.md

 We may deduct up to 1 mark _for each question_ for style violation.
 Ensure that your code is neat and readable, adhering to the CS1010 coding convention.

-Furthermore, 2 mark is allocated to documentation.
+Mark are no longer allocated to documentation.
+We may deduct up to 2 marks _for each question_ for missing documnetation.
 Your code should follow the good practices of breaking down your solution into small functions.
 Document each function (except `main`) following the Doxygen documentation format, as outlined [here](documentation.md).
-Your code must have at least one non-trivial function (other than `main()`) to be eligible for these 2 marks.

 Each question has an efficiency requirement.
 You need to solve the problem within the given running time to get the efficiency marks.  _We may deduct marks if your code is inefficient (e.g., perform redundant or duplicate work), even if its running time is within the given bound_.
+Note that if your approach to solve the problem is incorrect, no efficiency marks will be given.

 The rest of the marks are allocated to correctness -- this includes the correctness of syntax, practices, approach, and logic, and whether you correctly follow our instructions.
 Note that _even if your solution produces the correct output every time, it may not get full marks if the approach is wrong._